 Related Videos Mentioned In This Article:

-So, please, go right ahead, go watch all the presentation videos on youtube all you want.
-Because that’s what they are ‘Presentation’ videos.
-The couple’s that you’re used to seeing are performing for the 15th row for a room full of people, they’re not social dancing.
-Whereas this website is all about ‘Social Dancing’.
-So please, go spend your time, trying to infer, and figure out how things may work in that situation.
-Bend your body this way or that, twist and force this position or that.
-Place your foot here or there and figure it out.
-Which can be a lot of fun, but more than likely it won’t help you, because you’re missing something: The explanation from an experienced teacher! (ahem) ME!
-The goal of youtube videos is to entice you to go study with those teachers in person.
-The goal of these videos is allow you to work at your own pace, in the comfort of your own space, so that you can play them over and over again to improve your understanding of the vocabulary or technique being described to therefore better your dancing experience.
+The goal of YouTube videos is to get you to study with those teachers in person.
+The goal of Tango Topics videos is allow you to work at your own pace, in the comfort of your own space, so that you can play them over and over again to improve your understanding of the vocabulary or technique being described to therefore better your dancing experience.
 The goal of classes and workshops is to get you to come back over and over and over again, thereby spending more money with that teacher.
 This website and the videos under it are here to act as a resource for you to help you to improve your dance.
-Pay once and be done with it.
+Pay once and you’re done.

 Eventually, one way or another you’re going to pay for this lesson, either here and now, or with them.
 TANSTAAFL!
 The difference between that lesson and this ?
 Is that you get to play this lesson over and over and over again.
 Further still, there are supporting materials (other videos) that help to explain the language and the underlying technique of how and why things work, so you can easily reference those things in the corresponding articles that go with the material, and or any language in the Tango Topics Dictionary.

-The Last Word.
 Tango Topics is little reminders and snippets of information that your teachers would have told you about but didn’t have time to or didn’t care to remind you for the umpteenth millionth time.
 Do you need videos like these ?
 Yes.
 Why ?
 Simple…you need as many reminders as possible in as many forms as you can get.
 In today’s Tango world it does take a village to raise a dancer.
 And that means having as many voices, reminders, ideas, concepts, perspectives as possible.
 This video and the rest of the ones that are sitting behind the Tango Topics paywall are that.
 While what you’re seeing above is only the smallest hint of what’s contained in the actual video.
 It should be enough for you to make a reasoned and intelligent choice that perhaps there’s something of value in this site and the videos that are here.
-Considering becoming a Gold, Gold Plus, or Diamond level subscriber today.
+Considering becoming a subscriber today.